-4.2 NATURAL HERITAGE RESOURCES
+4.3 NATURAL HERITAGE RESOURCES

-Natural features which were considered in the assessment of potential effects included species at risk, wildlife, habitat, wetlands, sensitive areas, migratory and breeding birds, and bats.
-The potential effects along with proposed mitigation measures are described in the Draft Construction Plan Report, Draft Design and Operations Report, and the Draft NHA/EIS.
+Natural features which were considered in the assessment of potential effects included species at risk, wildlife, habitat, wetlands, sensitive areas, migratory and breeding birds, bats, and fish and fish habitat.
+The potential effects along with associated mitigation measures are fully described within the Draft Construction Plan Report, Draft Design and Operations Report, and the Draft NHA/EIS.
 Additional baseline information regarding significant natural features such as significant wildlife habitat and significant woodland based upon records reviews and site investigations are provided within the Draft NHA/EIS.

-An assessment of how the Project may cause potential effects was conducted and some of the identified potential effects ranged from, but were not limited to, construction activities such as vegetation clearing; installation of turbines, installation of solar panels, access roads, accidental spills; and turbine operation.
+An assessment of how the Project may cause potential effects was conducted and some of the identified potential effects ranged from but were not limited to construction activities such as vegetation clearing; installation of turbines, installation of solar panels, access roads, accidental spills; and turbine operation.

-The following provides a summary of the key findings within the Draft Construction Plan Report, Draft Design and Operations Report, and the Draft NHA/EIS related to natural features within the Project Location and Zone of Investigation.
-Where natural features are within the Zone of Investigation, additional analysis is provided in the Draft NHA/EIS.
+The following provides a summary of the key findings within the Draft Construction Plan Report, Draft Design and Operations Report, and the Draft NHA/EIS related to natural features within the Zone of Investigation.